Image: Trudi Ngawhare | DOC

 More information:

-This project supports the further development of the existing Cacophony Artificial Intelligence (AI) enabled image processing monitoring platform.
-The existing platform already handles recordings from thermal cameras – this project will enable the platform to also handle still images and video captured using RGB, infra-red devices.
+This project supported the further development of the existing Cacophony Artificial Intelligence (AI) enabled image processing platform.
+The existing platform already handled recordings from thermal cameras and this project enabled the platform to also handle still images and video captured using RGB, infra-red devices.

-Users will be able to upload images from any trail camera, tag images with identified predators, and create reports.
-The platform will be designed to reduce time spent on image classification and improve AI identification of pests with reduced rate of false positives.
+Users are able to upload images from any trail camera, tag images with identified predators, and create reports.
+The platform is designed to reduce time spent on image classification and improve AI identification of pests with reduced rate of false positives.

 Research lead: The Cacophony Project